eBay/tsv-utils/README.md

 ### tsv-filter

-Outputs select lines by making numeric and string comparisons against individual fields.
-Multiple comparisons can be specified in a single call.
+Filters lines by making numeric and string comparisons against individual fields.
+Multiple tests can be specified in a single call.
 A variety of numeric and string comparison operators are available as well as regular expressions.
 Example:
 ```
 $ tsv-filter --ge 3:100 --le 3:200 --str-eq 4:red file.tsv
 ```

 This outputs lines where field 3 satisfies (100 <= fieldval <= 200) and field 4 matches 'red'.

 `tsv-filter` is the most widely applicable of the tools, as dataset pruning is a common task.
 It is stream oriented, so it can handle arbitrarily large files.
-It is quite fast, faster than other tools the author has tried.
+It is fast, quite a bit faster than other tools the author has tried.
 This makes it ideal for preparing data for applications like R and Pandas.
 It is also convenient for quickly answering simple questions about a dataset.
 For example, to count the number of records with a non-zero value in field 3, use the command:
 ```
 $ tsv-filter --ne 3:0 file.tsv | wc -l
 ```